milchmolch/BIO634_NGS2_2015/Hands-on_unix_Part1.md

-## Exercise 4: pipes and redirecting input / output
+## Pipes and redirecting input / output

 (this exercise is from the von Mering group / ILMS)